pygfx/wgpu-py/docs/start.rst

 .. note::

-    The precise visual output may differ between differen implementations of Vulkan/Metal/DX12.
+    The precise visual output may differ between different implementations of Vulkan/Metal/DX12.
     Therefore you should probably avoid per-pixel comparisons when multiple different systems are involved.
 In wgpu-py and pygfx we have solved this by generating all reference images on CI (with Lavapipe).